pbadler/forecasting-dynamics-course/lectures/state-space-modeling.md

 "
 ```

-* Data and priors as a list
+* Data and priors are stored as a list

 ```{r}
 data <- list(y=log(y), n=length(y),